 `;

-The stored payload '; DROP TABLE reviews; -- gets interpolated, producing:
+The stored payload '; DROP TABLE reviews; -- gets interpolated into:

 WHERE r.author = ''; DROP TABLE reviews; --'

-Since the backend uses better-sqlite3’s exec() method which supports multi-statement queries, the DROP TABLE reviews statement actually executes, destroying the entire reviews table.
+The backend uses better-sqlite3’s exec() method, which supports multi-statement queries.
+So the DROP TABLE reviews statement actually runs and wipes the entire reviews table.
 The backend detects the SQL injection attempt and returns the flag in the response.

 Vulnerable code analysis

-The vulnerability lies in the admin reviews API endpoint at /api/admin/reviews:
+The vulnerability is in the admin reviews API endpoint at /api/admin/reviews:

 // Reviews are stored safely via Prisma ORM (parameterized)